Helmeted guinea fowl: Habitat

 They breed in warm, fairly dry and open habitats with scattered shrubs and trees such as savanna or farmland.

 Domestication

 Race N. m. galeatus, here seen wild in Niger, is popularly kept as free-ranging poultry.

 Helmeted guinea fowl are often domesticated, and it is this species that is sold in Western supermarkets.
-Feral populations descended from domestic flocks are now widely distributed and occur in the West Indies, North America, Australia and Europe.
+Feral populations descended from domestic flocks are now widely distributed and occur in the West Indies, North America, South America, Australia and Europe.